 1. Hiking Shoes / Boots

 Bring comfortable walking or hiking shoes with good traction for the Galapagos.
 On many visitor sites, you will be walking on sandy, rocky and slippery terrain in the same outing, so be sure to pick the right footwear.
 If you are not sure-footed and lose your balance on occasions, taller hiking boots with ankle support are recommended.
-Certain visitor sites during a Galapagos cruise will include walking on loose rocks and uneven terrain.
+Certain visitor sites during a Galapagos luxury cruise will include walking on loose rocks and uneven terrain.

 2. Teva-Style Sandals / Water Shoes